fallen-icarus/cardano-swaps/README.md

 If you saw the trading pair of "DUST/AGIX", which DUST token name does this refer to: `token1` or `token2`?
 This is why only using the token name is not enough.
 A better solution would be to also include the currency symbols, like "abc123.DUST/abc123.AGIX".
 Now you can easily tell which tokens are included in the pair.

-Using currency symbols too creates another problem: the amount of ADA that needs to be stored with native tokens is directly correlated to the length of the native token's token name.
+Using the currency symbols too creates another problem: the amount of ADA that needs to be stored with native tokens is directly correlated to the length of the native token's token name.
 So while our above contrived example has short names, a real example would look like this:

 `c0f8644a01a6bf5db02f4afe30d604975e63dd274f1098a1738e561d.4f74686572546f6b656e0a/c0f8644a01a6bf5db02f4afe30d604975e63dd274f1098a1738e561d.54657374546f6b656e0a`